Poorly kept secret: Iniesta joins Japanese club Vissel Kobe

-TOKYO (AP) - Former Barcelona playmaker Andres Iniesta was introduced as the newest member of Japanese club Vissel Kobe on Thursday, a poorly kept secret that's been rumored for weeks.
+TOKYO (AP) - Andres Iniesta is, finally, a member of Japanese club Vissel Kobe.

-Iniesta appeared before a packed news conference at a central Tokyo hotel on Thursday along with Kobe's billionaire owner, Hiroshi Mikitani.
+The former Barcelona great appeared at a packed news conference at a central Tokyo hotel on Thursday along with billionaire Kobe owner Hiroshi Mikitani.

+It was hardly a surprise.
+Iniesta tweeted a photo of himself and Mikitani on his new boss' private jet as the two flew to Tokyo for an announcement that had been expected for weeks.

-"I'm pleased to announce," Mikitani said, "that Andres Iniesta will be signing up play with Vissel Kobe after his historic career at Barcelona."
+"I'm pleased to announce that Andres Iniesta will be signing up to play with Vissel Kobe after his historic career at Barcelona," Mikitani said.
+"We look forward to Iniesta not only contributing to the team but helping in the development of young players."

 Iniesta signed his contract as Mikitani watched, and then spoke through an interpreter.